Simón Bolívar International Airport (Venezuela): History

 It was regularly visited by the Anglo-French supersonic airliner Concorde until the 1980s.
-Commencing in the late 1970s, Air France operated weekly Concorde service between Caracas and Paris via a stop at Santa Maria Airport located in the Atlantic Ocean.
+Commencing in the late 1970s, Air France operated weekly Concorde service between Caracas and Paris via a stop at Santa Maria Airport located on the island of Santa Maria in the Atlantic Ocean.

 Between 1952 and 1962, two new wings were added to the passenger terminal, and the runway was expanded to 2000 m.
 Lighting was installed on the runway and approach zones to allow night operations.
 In 1956 a new runway was built, and in 1962, it was expanded to 3000 m long by 60 m wide.

 In the 1970s a new international terminal was constructed to offer increased capacity with a domestic terminal opening in 1983.
+Viasa used to be the flag-carrier of Venezuela ceased operations on 23 January 1997.
 Since 2000, the airport has been undergoing major changes in order to meet international standards and to improve passenger traffic, security, immigration areas, and customs areas.
 Security measures have become top priority since the September 11, 2001 attacks, and now departure areas and arrival areas are completely split into the lower and upper levels of the airport.
 The Proyecto Maiquetía 2000 (Project Maiquetia 2000) was completed in 2007 which added new customs and immigration areas, a new cargo terminal, and a connecting passageway between the domestic and international terminal.

 As part of an expansion plan, new international gates are currently in construction, and a section of the parking area has been cleared to build an airport hotel.
 In the 1950s under the regime of Marcos Pérez Jiménez, road transport between the airport and the capital was improved by the inauguration of the Caracas-La Guaira highway.
 However, the La Guaira and Caracas Railway, dating from the nineteenth century, was closed.

-In May 2007 a maglev train was proposed to link Caracas to La Guaira and Simón Bolívar International Airport.
-In light of the crisis in Venezuela since 2010, the maglev train is not expected to be operational soon.
-In 2016, the old jetways in the international terminal were replaced with new glass-walled jetways.
+In March 2007, Iran Air introduced service to Tehran via Damascus.
+It had a codeshare agreement with Conviasa, which took over the route seven months later.
+Conviasa ended its nonstop service to Damascus in August 2012.